Powback/Bad-Company-2-Map-Editor/README.md

 # Bad-Company-2-Map-Editor

-This is a Unity 3D project that is in development.
+This project is using Unity to load Battlefield: Bad Company 2 gamefiles.
+You are able modify and save levels.

 # Goals
 The main goal here is to create a fully functional 3D map editor that allows you to both edit existing maps and create entirely new ones from scratch.